BiggerPockets/patterns/_patterns/prefer_match_array_and_contains_exactly_over_eq.md

 ## Bad

 In this example, using  `eq` makes an assumption about the behavior of the `User#interests` function as it relates to the order of `add_interest` function calls.
-This is brittle if `User#interests` is refactored to return this list in a different order.
+This is brittle if `User#interests` is changed to return this list in a different order.

 ```ruby
 user.add_interest(interest_a)